skybet/skybet.github.io/jobs.md

 Join us and grow your career with Sky Betting and Gaming.

-Get in touch at careersinleeds@bskyb.com
+Get in touch at [our careers page](http://www.skybet.com/cms/job-board.shtm).